Latest SSC jobs » GK Questions » Oxidation and Reduction

 Following are the balanced equations that can be written for the reaction between the permanganate ion and hydrogen peroxide.

-2 MnO4(aq) + H2O2(aq) + 6 H+(aqOxidation and Reduction, Know about its Equations & Examples_70.1 2 Mn2+(aq) + 3 O2(g) + 4 H2O(l)
+2 MnO4(aq) + H2O2(aq) + 6 H+(aq-----> 2 Mn2+(aq) + 3 O2(g) + 4 H2O(l)

-2 MnO4(aq) + 3 H2O2(aq) + 6 H+(aqOxidation and Reduction, Know about its Equations & Examples_70.1 2 Mn2+(aq) + 4 O2(g) + 6 H2O(l)
+2 MnO4(aq) + 3 H2O2(aq) + 6 H+(aq-----> 2 Mn2+(aq) + 4 O2(g) + 6 H2O(l)

-2 MnO4(aq) + 5 H2O2(aq) + 6 H+(aqOxidation and Reduction, Know about its Equations & Examples_70.1 2 Mn2+(aq) + 5 O2(g) + 8 H2O(l)
+2 MnO4(aq) + 5 H2O2(aq) + 6 H+(aq-----> 2 Mn2+(aq) + 5 O2(g) + 8 H2O(l)

-2 MnO4(aq) + 7 H2O2(aq) + 6 H+(aqOxidation and Reduction, Know about its Equations & Examples_70.1 2 Mn2+(aq) + 6 O2(g) + 10 H2O(l)
+2 MnO4(aq) + 7 H2O2(aq) + 6 H+(aq-----> 2 Mn2+(aq) + 6 O2(g) + 10 H2O(l)

 2. Redox Reactions In Acidic Solutions

-Some argue that there is no need to use half-reactions to balance equations because they can be balanced by trial and error method.
-The half-reaction technique becomes indispensable, however, in balancing reactions such as the oxidation of sulfur dioxide by the dichromate ion in acidic solution.
+Some argue that there is no need to use half-reactions to balance equations because they can be balanced by the trial and error method.
+The half-reaction technique becomes indispensable, however, in balancing reactions such as the oxidation of sulfur dioxide by the dichromate ion in an acidic solution.

 H+

-SO2(aq) + Cr2O72-(aq) Oxidation and Reduction, Know about its Equations & Examples_70.1 SO42-(aq) + Cr3+(aq)
+SO2(aq) + Cr2O72-(aq) -----> SO42-(aq) + Cr3+(aq)

 3. Redox Reactions in Basic Solutions